|

 baskets to be blessed in church on Holy Saturday.

-The most colorful additions
+most colorful additions to Polish Easter baskets

-to Polish Easter baskets are the Easter eggs,
+are the Easter eggs, called pisanki.
+There

-called pisanki.
-There are many different names
+are many different names for Easter eggs in

-for Easter eggs in Poland, depending on the
+Poland, depending on the method that is used

-method that is used to make them.
-Click
+to make them.
+Click here

-of making Polish Easter eggs.
-In addition
+Polish Easter eggs.
+In addition to the eggs,

-to the eggs, a Polish Easter basket includes
+a Polish Easter basket includes sausage or

-sausage or ham, bread, butter, salt, and horseradish.
+ham, bread, butter, salt, and horseradish.

 The eggs symbolize life, spring, and the Resurrection.